ECCO-GROUP/ECCO-v4-Configurations/ECCOv4 Release 4/flux-forced/doc/README_offline_ptracer.md

   - ECCO V4r4's 7-day mean circulation and mixing parameters are available at https://ecco.jpl.nasa.gov/drive/files/Version4/Release4/other/flux-forced/state_weekly.
 The fields are organized by variable (subdirectory).
 Download all variables (and keep the directory structure) to your local machine.
 When running the model, make them accessible to a run by linking all variables into your run directory.
   - Initializing tracer by creating a single-precision, 3d file on the model grid.
 Specify whatever tracer value one wants to the region one wants to release tracer and zero elsewhere.
 Create a link to this file with the name "theta_init_V4r4.bin" in the run directory.
   - Monthly mean (ptracer_mon_mean) and snapshot (ptracer_mon_mean) of tracer distribution are output to diags/ by the MITgcm diagnostics package.
+  - Because there is no time stepping for model state, forcing files for the flux-forced V4r4 are *not* needed for running offline passive tracer.

 ### Adjoint passive tracer
   (to be added)